 The Jefferson Lies – Book Review

 Thomas Nelson Publishing recently recalled The Jefferson Lies written by David Barton of WallBuilders.
-Lies have been spread about our third President and writer of the Declaration of Independence.
-He has been singled out with Presidents Clinton, LBJ and Kennedy as unfaithful to their marriage vows.
-Since I’m suspicious of media censorship, I immediately purchased a copy for personal examination.
+Our third President and writer of the Declaration of Independence, along with Presidents Clinton, LBJ and Kennedy has been singled out as unfaithful to his marriage vows.
+Since I’m suspicious of censorship, I immediately purchased a copy for personal examination.

-My personal Bible was published and GIVEN to me by Thomas Nelson publishing 4 years ago.
+To be clear my personal Bible was published by Thomas Nelson and GIVEN to me by them after a recent version fell apart.
 I’ve also read portions of what is called the “Jefferson Bible.”
-However, I’ve also been to a seminar featuring Mr. Barton, own some of his books, and have seen him speak on TV.
-(I’ve never encountered anyone more detail oriented with information based on his huge library of early U.S. documents from the Founding Fathers.)
-So, I wanted to give this book a fair examination.
+Additionally, I’ve attended a seminar featuring Mr. Barton; own some of his books; and heard him speak on radio and TV.
+Mr. Barton takes his information from his huge library of Founding Fathers early U.S. documents, second only to the Library of Congress.
+(Frankly I’ve never encountered more detail-oriented information on this topic.)

-Below is a review of Mr. Barton’s revelations based upon over 700 documented references concerning Jefferson and hateful rumors spread.
+Below is a review of Mr. Barton’s revelations based upon over 700 documented references concerning President Thomas Jefferson.

 2- Jefferson founded the University of Virginia as a trans-denominational school allowing ALL Christian denominations to teach their ministers.
 He even funded them – 122 references.
 (Previous universities were founded and controlled by single denominations; William and Mary – Anglican; Yale – Congregationalists; Princeton – Presbyterians; etc.)